 The success of “Butterfly” and other tracks on her EP have led Lizzie to expand an already growing slate of live performances.
 She has opened for Jamie O’Neal, Aaron Tippin and Gloriana.
 Lizzie has also been a featured performer at the Ocala, FL and Inverness, FL Rodeos.
 She has played at writer’s nights at Nashville venues such as Hotel Indigo, The Listening Room, The Red Rooster, and Rooster’s BBQ, and has been a featured artist at the Commodore Lounge.
 Lizzie performed multiple times at the famed Bluebird Café and played at Teddy Gentry’s (Alabama) 2013 birthday party in Nashville.

-In addition, she has sung in the Grand Ballroom at The Waldorf Astoria Hotel at Couture Fashion Week in NYC, and she has been the host of “Breaking Out”, the show on Zuus Country (fka TCN – The Country Network) that showcases up and coming country artists.
+In addition, she has sung in the Grand Ballroom at The Waldorf Astoria Hotel at Couture Fashion Week in NYC, and she has been the host of “Breaking Out”, the show on Zuus Country (aka TCN – The Country Network) that showcases up and coming country artists.
 Lizzie has also performed in 2012 at the Southern Women’s shows in Birmingham, AL, Jacksonville, FL and Orlando, FL, as well as singing the national anthem for numerous professional sports teams, including the L.A.
-Dodgers, Boston Red Sox, Miami Marlins, Baltimore Orioles and the Florida Panthers hockey team.
+Dodgers, Boston Red Sox, Miami Marlins, Baltimore Orioles, the Nashville Predators and the Florida Panthers hockey teams.
 She has worked with performance coach, Tom Jackson, whose clients have included Taylor Swift.
-Lizzie has been featured on TV on Hallmark’s Home and Family Show, and on the premier country music interview TV show, Crook & Chase.
+Lizzie has been featured on TV on the Queen Latifah Show, Hallmark’s Home and Family Show, and on the premier country music interview TV show, Crook & Chase.

 The original version of “Butterfly” was the title track of Sider’s 2012 debut EP.
-To reflect the way her voice and vocal style have developed, Lizzie recently re-recorded some of those songs as part of her highly anticipated upcoming 15 track, full length debut.
-Featuring four songs Lizzie wrote herself and nine she co-wrote with others, the collection has a couple of songs produced by Jamie O’Neal, the remainder produced by Joe Vulpis (who produced Lady Gaga’s early recordings) and mastered by Tom Coyne (whose credits include Taylor Swift’s blockbuster Red).
+To reflect the way her voice and vocal style have developed, Lizzie recently re-recorded some of those songs as part of her highly anticipated upcoming full length debut album.
+The collection features songs both written solely, and co-written, by Lizzie, two of which were produced by Jamie O’Neal, the remainder by Joe Vulpis (who produced Lady Gaga’s early recordings) and mastered by Tom Coyne (whose credits include Taylor Swift’s blockbuster Red).
 Most of the songs were recorded at Nashville’s Soundstage Studios with members of singer and multiple Grammy nominee, Jason Aldean’s band.

 Lizzie has been humbled thus far by fans who have told her personally that she is their inspiration—with one even getting a butterfly tattoo!
 She also counts among her fans a Tennessee based leukemia patient named Stephanie, who was introduced to Lizzie after Lizzie performed at a songwriter’s showcase at Hotel Indigo in downtown Nashville.
 Meeting and communicating later on Facebook with Stephanie—who was undergoing treatment at Vanderbilt Hospital–reminded Lizzie of the reason she started making music and her ultimate goal of using it to make a difference in people’s lives.